afahad0149/Facial-Expression-Recognition/README.md

 ## Instructor:
 Md.
 Rakibul Haque (rakibul@cse.uiu.ac.bd)

-This repository contains the codes, datasets, and other files related to the project.
+This repository contains the codes, papers, and other files related to the project.